-Memphis Depay 2021- Net Worth, Salary, Contract, Tattoos and more
+Memphis Depay - Net Worth, Salary, Contract, Tattoos and more

 Memphis Depay Net Worth and Salary

-Memphis Depay has a net worth of approximately £16.5million which is largely down to his football career.
+Memphis Depay has a net worth of approximately £45 million which is largely down to his football career.
 However, some of it could be attributed to his hobby of producing hip-hop music as well.
-At 27, he would only expect that amount to increase in the future.
+At 32, he would only expect that amount to increase in the future.

 Memphis Depay Club Career